pyth-network/pyth-crosschain/ethereum/Deploying.md

 }
 ```

+When changing the storage, you might need to disable the storage because Open Zeppelin is very conservative,
+and appending to the Pyth State struct is considered illegal.
+For that, you can add
+`unsafeSkipStorageCheck: true` option in `upgradeProxy` call.
+If you do such a thing,
+make sure that your change to the contract won't cause any collision.
+For example:
+- Renaming a variable is fine.
+- Changing a variable type to another type with the same size is ok.
+- Appending to the contract variables is ok.
+If the last variable is a struct, it is also fine
+  to append to that struct.
+- Appending to a mapping value is ok as the contract stores mapping values in a random (hashed) location.

+Anything other than the operations above will probably cause a collision.
+Please refer to Open Zeppelin Upgradeable
+(documentations)[https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable] for more information.

 # Testing

 The [pyth-js][] repository contains an example with documentation and a code sample showing how to relay your own prices to a